 But in the mid-Sixties I lived in a loft in New York's Chinatown, almost in the shadow of the Manhattan Bridge, and nearby was a magazine store that carried all the Marvel titles.
 They cost a few cents each and every month I bought every superhero title of what they call the Marvel Silver Age (not the westerns and romances, or the war-comics, though I bought Nick Fury when he became an Agent of SHIELD).
 I loved them.
 Nobody had a cape except Thor, and most had no secret identities.
 The Fantastic Four were the first to give that up.
 Also, I loved the humour and the occasional angst, both of which I later found in Buffy.
 Besides, their lives changed all the time, and they guest-starred in each other's comics, sometimes as villains.

 When I immigrated to Canada in 1967, I took the collection with me as settler's effects, but shortly after that Marvel hit the big time and the titles multiplied out of control.
 When the Silver Surfer got his own comic, and all the prices shot up, I realized I could not continue collecting every title and quit cold turkey.
 I kept them for a few years, then sold them and bought a TV.
 Now I collect every Marvel movie on DVD.
-I intend to review them all for you.
+I have reviewed them all for you.

 Throughout the Sixties, I hardly ever saw TV.
 Living in furnished rooms on the road, in apartments in Berkeley, San Francisco, New York, and Montreal, I had no intention of buying one of those boxes.
 Once in a while I would see something on somebody's set that attracted my attention--"What the hell is that?"
 "Oh, that's Star Trek," or "That's Jason and the Argonauts."--but mostly the box just seemed noisy and stupid.
 But in the late Eighties, I saw something late at night that changed my life.
 The program began with a huge machine mining the regolith of some desert planet in a howling sandstorm.
 Inside, in a corridor filled with dripping pipes, a blue telephone box materialized, screeching like a banshee, out of thin air, and out stepped a man in a long coat, a longer scarf, and a beat-up floppy hat, with a mad mop of curly hair like Harpo Marx and an absolutely insane look in his eye.
 Behind him came a girl in brief leathers like Sheena, holding a huge knife.
 I fell instantly in love with all of it.
-(This just in: it appears that scene never happened.
+(This just in: it appears that scene never happened like that.
 I made it up.
 But I still love it.)

 The first Joe's Corner was in the basement of my childhood home, tucked behind the furnace and accessed by a secret door cut in the cardboard back of my mother's old wardrobe.
 When she discovered this, she scolded me in a stern voice, countered as usual by her smile of admiration for her son's cleverness, though my father was less amused when he had to get to the furnace one day.
 There, my microscope and chemistry set became a crime-lab and my cap-rifles and revolvers hung on the wall.
 The communication centre was a collection of broken telephones and a radio that only produced static, though if I listened closely I heard the Mayday calls, the messages from spies, and the boastful taunts of evil enemies.
 The library of Jules Verne and Edgar Rice Burroughs books was there too, for reference.
 From this headquarters I would battle evil-doers everywhere, well aided by an invisible man, a tiny cowboy that rode in my shirt pocket every day to school, a flying horse that kept pace with the car on Sunday drives, and all the dinosaurs in the upstate New York woods behind the house, whom I could summon to my rescue.
 Welcome to Joe's Corner.